Fredobedo/JVS2X/README.md

 Please follow this diagram for soldering:
 <img src="images/schema.jpg">

-It could look approximatelly like this:
+It could look approximately like this:
 <table>
 <td><img src="images/down.jpg"></td>
 <td><img src="images/up.jpg"></td>
 </table>
-There are also additional pictures from other realisations in the doc folder if needed.
+There are also additional pictures from other realizations for other persons, in the doc folder if needed.

 <h2>Printing an enclosure</h2>
 I also designed a bow for the JVS2X: